Chang Kee-ryo: Blue Cross movement and liver research

 Hospital costs were too high for the poor in the 1960s without health insurance.
 He created the Blue Cross Medical Cooperative, modeled after the Northern European Medicare System in 1968, and became the parent of the Korean health care insurance system.
 At that time, South Korea's first medical insurance union succeeded with one belief that it could not overburden the poor despite the lack of understanding and financial difficulties surrounding it.

 He was the first in Korea to successfully remove a lump of liver cancer from the liver in 1943 and, in 1959, he succeeded in mass decontamination of liver cancer patients.
 His work on liver blood vessels and microstructure has helped relieve the pain of many patients with liver diseases and contributed greatly to the development of liver disease and medical talent in Korea's overseas sciences.

 For his services, he was awarded the Order of National Merit (Dongbaeg medal) in 1976, the Magsaysay Award (community service sector) in 1979, and the humanitarian award for practice in 1995.
 He has been praised as a saint of Korea for his philanthropy and his services to the poor, in spite of his suffering from diabetes in his old age.
-His grave is within the Moran park in Maseok, Gyeonggi-do.
+His grave is within the Moran park in Maseok, Gyeonggi Province.
 He was awarded the Order of the National Merit (Mugunghwa medal) in 1996.
 He was inducted into the Korea Scientists and Engineers Hall of Fame in 2006.